telerik/ajax-docs/controls/treelist/functionality/selecting/server-side-selection.md

 To deselect an item/items programmatically, set its **Selected** property to **false**.

-You can also call the **ClearSelectedItems()** method of the RadTreeList controlto deselect all selected items which are visible on the current page.
+You can also call the **ClearSelectedItems()** method of the RadTreeList control to deselect all selected items which are visible on the current page.